Companion Dog Group

 The French Bulldog was recognized by the United Kennel Club in 1965.

 The French Bulldog's appearance is that of an active, intelligent, muscular dog, powerful for its small size.
-It is short and compact, with good bone, a smooth, short coat and distinctive ‘bat’ ears.
-When comparing specimens of different sexes, allowance is to be given to females, which do not bear the breed characteristics to the same marked degree as dogs.
+It is short and compact, stocky, with good bone, a smooth, short coat, distinctive bat ears, and a naturally short tail.

 The French Bulldog is an affectionate and sociable companion.
 It is lively and playful, but not boisterous.